gramps-project/gramps/README.md

 *   **language-pack-gnome-xx**

- Translation of GTK elements to your language, with xx your language code; e.g. for Dutch you need language-pack-gnome-nl.
+ Translation of GTK elements to your language, with xx your language code, e.g., for Dutch you need language-pack-gnome-nl.
 The translation of the
- Gramps strings is included with the gramps source.
+ Gramps strings is included with the Gramps source.

 The following packages are **STRONGLY RECOMMENDED** to be installed: